Andrea Petzel, AICP

 Andrea honed her public speaking skills and keen eye for spotting wildlife as a naturalist and kayak guide in Southeast Alaska.
 She earned a master’s degree in public policy from the Korbel School of International Studies at the University of Denver, and her bachelor’s degree from Skidmore College, and is certified by the American Institute of Certified Planners (AICP).

 Social Equity + Community Health Manager

-With more than ten years of experience in education, communication, and public health, Valerie unleashes her creative and strategic thinking, her aptitude for writing, and her deep sense of passion to engage stakeholders, weave compelling narratives, and drive change.
-Valerie pursues projects and policy opportunities with local government partners that advance public interests.
+With more than ten years of experience in education, communication, and public health, Valerie unleashes her creative and strategic thinking and her aptitude for writing to weave compelling narratives and drive change.
 Focused on community-driven planning processes, she has led a variety of innovative projects and programs examining social networks, community assets, and resilience strategies.
 Valerie believes in the power of story to move people, and she uses bottom-up, holistic engagement strategies that help people tell their stories, and in so doing, become more invested in where they live, work, and play.

 Communications + Engagement Manager